francoish-oss/monorepo-wasm-boilerplate/README.md

 * `define-a-shared-service-interface`
 * `implement-a-shared-service-interface`

+* `define-a-shared-service-interface`

 ## Advice on LLM Usage
 ### Active LLM Usage (Be Careful)
 Please don't use LLMs on layers of this architecture where the code isn't repetitive.
 Think of LLMs as Plop.js on steroids.
 Hosts, Clients, and Adapters are often way too specific to let an LLM handle safely.
 A client could be an Astro page with its own specific set of rules, hooks, and quirks.
+(Maybe http adapter and sql if clear)
 ### Passive LLM Usage (Spam It)
 If a quick LLM prompt acts as a sanity checker or linter for a developer, it's an incredible tool in my opinion :).
 This is especially true in cross-language WebAssembly codebases.